 The way diamond merchants still do business is surprisingly similar to decades ago, with a handshake as the official means of securing a deal.
 Although technology has advanced within the stores, diamond merchants from across the globe love to do business in the old-world “barter” type economy that continues to serve them well.

-In the Diamond District of NYC, stores are plentiful, with over 2,600 individual companies doing business in the city block.
-Many of these Diamond District jewelers are not singular storefronts but instead do their business within one of several jewelry exchanges located in the Diamond District.
-NYC’s best stores have a great reputation for selling quality pieces and providing excellent customer service.
+In the Diamond District of NYC, stores are plentiful, with over 2,600 individual companies conducting business in the city block.
+Many of these Diamond District jewelers are not singular storefronts but do their business within one of several jewelry exchanges in the Diamond District.
+NYC’s best stores have a stellar reputation for selling quality pieces and providing excellent customer service.